Features of !SEMTools

 Excel doesn’t natively work with “words” as an entity — it only recognizes cells and the characters inside them.
 Spaces are just another character, not a logical word separator.
 As a result, unlike Word, Excel has no built-in word count feature.
 But with the right approach, we can count words in several ways.
 Let’s explore them!

-Formula to Count Words in an Excel Cell
+Formula to count words in an Excel cell

 The classic trick is simple: if you